yushi1007/js-basics-variables-readme/README.md

 Upon declaration, all variables are automatically assigned the value of `undefined`.
 It's only after we assign a new value that the variable will contain something other than undefined.
-We can use the `typeof` operator to check the data type of the value currently stored in a variable:
+We can use `typeof` to check the data type of the value currently stored in a variable:

 ```js
 var language;